 If we weren't in the midst of a pandemic, it probably wouldn't be an issue to refill your bottle for a couple of days.
 "Any longer than that and a biofilm may form inside.
 That's not a guarantee that you are going to get sick, but you start to increase the risk," Tierno says.
 "You have to ask yourself, is the risk worth it?"

-These days, we have to be even more careful.
+But these days, we have to be even more careful.
 "Reusing a bottle during COVID is a horse of another color, and I would not chance keeping a bottle around for a few days [because of the risk of infection]," Tierno says.

 - Journal of Exercise Physiology: "Microbial Contamination in Shaker Bottles among Members of Fitness Centers"